ventura-v/instagram-login-page-clone-html-css-dio/README.md

 The example pictures in the project were getting from Pexels website.

-The project deploy is in Netlify and the final result can be checked [clicking here](https://twitter-login-clone.netlify.app/) or clicking on gif below
+The project deploy is on Netlify and the final result can be checked [clicking here](https://twitter-login-clone.netlify.app/) or clicking on gif below

 To check the model page: [Instagram](https://www.instagram.com/)